United States Marine Corps Forces, South: History

-The U.S. Marine Corps has a long history in Latin America and the Caribbean, and in the late 19th and early 20th centuries it participated in the Banana Wars in this region.
-The Marine Corps' Small Wars Manual was written based on the experiences of Marines in those interventions.
-Between 1800 and the 1930s the majority of the deployments of Marines outside of the country were in the Western Hemisphere, in support of the Monroe Doctrine.
-Marines landed in Cuba and Puerto Rico during the Spanish–American War, a conflict that began the expansion of the Corps from a small force used to provide security aboard naval ships to a larger fleet marine force capable of expeditionary warfare.
+The U.S. Marine Corps has a long history in Latin America and the Caribbean.
 The Raid of Nassau in March 1776 was the first amphibious operation by Continental Marines, taking place in the Bahamas during the American Revolutionary War.
+Between 1800 and the 1930s the majority of Marine deployments outside of the United States were in the Western Hemisphere, in support of the Monroe Doctrine.
+In the late 19th and early 20th centuries the Marine Corps participated in the Banana Wars in this region.
+The Small Wars Manual was written based on the experiences of Marines in those interventions.

 In April 1885, during political tensions in Panama, Marines were sent by the United States Secretary of the Navy to protect American interests in the isthmus of Panama.
+One battalion was deployed initially, and was later joined by another two battalions, forming a provisional Marine brigade under the command of Major Charles Heywood, a future commandant of the Marine Corps.
+Marines landed in Cuba and Puerto Rico during the Spanish–American War, a conflict that began the expansion of the Corps from a small force used to provide security aboard naval ships to a larger fleet marine force capable of expeditionary warfare.

-One battalion was initially deployed, and was later joined by another two battalions, in a provisional Marine brigade commanded by future Commandant of the Marine Corps, Major Charles Heywood.
-In November 1903 Marines were sent to Panama again to support the separation of Panama from Colombia, where the marine force included future general John A. Lejeune.
-Marines were deployed to Nicaragua in 1894 and 1910, with the latter involving Smedley Butler, to Haiti in 1915, and to the Dominican Republic in 1916.
+In November 1903 Marines were sent to Panama again to support the separation of Panama from Colombia, where the marine force included future commandant John A. Lejeune.
+Marines were deployed to Nicaragua in 1894 and 1910, with the latter involving Smedley Butler; to Haiti in 1915; and to the Dominican Republic in 1916.
 In Haiti, they provided support for an allied government, while in the Dominican Republic a U.S. military administration was established.
 In both countries Marines helped set up and served as officers in local security forces, including the Haitian Gendarmerie and the Dominican National Guard.
 Marines were withdrawn from these countries in the early 1930s, with the onset of the Great Depression and President Franklin Roosevelt's Good Neighbor policy.